The Flax and Needle Festival, Vallée du Dun, 3-5 July 2015

 Visit to the Terre de lin museum in Fontaine-le-Dun and pulling up flax at the château de Silleron (Angiens)

 Different varieties of flax are used to produce oil or obtain textile fibres.
 The text below refers to the plant used for textile fibres.

-rotation and sowing
+Crop rotation and sowing

 Flax needs to be grown in rotation with other plants.
 It is grown alternately with sugar beets, barley, rape seed, wheat, peas etc. and returns to the same plot every six or seven years.

 The seeds are sown in March at a rate of 2,000 seeds per square metre.

 The plant emerges in 10 days.
 It should not be over-fertilised.
 It needs to mature for 110 days in an optimal climate, with at least 90 days of growth.
 It needs plenty of water and is sensitive to wide variations in temperature.
 It is both demanding and fragile.
 In dry regions it needs to be irrigated.
 In 2015, the crop emerged during a cold spell so the flax was therefore relatively short.
 The five-petal flowers appeared towards mid-June.
 They only last one day and close at night to form a seed capsule.
 Each petal produces two seeds.